fifteenhex/tlwbe/UPLINK.md

 ```
 {
-	"deveui": "<dev eui to get uplinks for"
+	"deveui": "<dev eui to get uplinks for>"
 }
 ```